marco-brandizi/test_repo/git-cheat-sheet.md

 # Some tricks and tips about git

+*Note: git/GitHub used to create repositories with 'master' as the default branch, [now they choose 'main'](https://www.theserverside.com/feature/Why-GitHub-renamed-its-master-branch-to-main), in a questionable attempt to adopt a more inclusive terminology.
+I still haven't had time to update this document, so consider that where I mention 'master', you might need to use 'main' instead, or vice versa.*

 ## How to develop a new chunk from the main branch

 * **Always, always update your clone as first step**.
 You don't want to make a change on code that is days, weeks, months old!